 Most of the people use Wireless Routers and Modems at their homes for internet coverage.
-But if you do not use proper security on your wireless networks, this may give you doze of high internet bills.
-Mostly, people do not bother to change default settings of their network routers and make them easily accessible to anyone.
+But if you do not use proper security on your wireless networks, your internet bills may go higher than expected.
+Usually, people do not bother to change default settings of their network routers and make them easily accessible to everyone.
 Anyone can hop on to your network and cost you some money.
-Here are some tips and tricks to avoid these situations.
+Some nasty people may even change your WiFi password making it unavailable for you.
+It’s better to take precautions to avoid such problems.
+Here are some tips and tricks for your home WiFi network to avoid these situations.

 Wireless Home Networking – Tips And Tricks